Skip to Main Content

 Consistency is everything.
 Find out the preferred method of transliteration for your course, publisher, or advisor and stick with it.
 Below are links to the transliteration styles most often used by Middle Eastern scholars.

-Searching Franklin in Arabic Script
+Searching the Library Catalog in Arabic Script

 Penn has cataloged its holdings in Arabic script since 1994.
 Unicode support makes it possible for users to search and display library catalog records in Arabic script.